-Cornflakes uses her custom tool to successfully create a line that is perpendicular to a line that would pass through the to points selected with the tool.
-However, Cornflakes does not believe that her tool is working properly (line 105 in Log 20).
-It may be that Cornflakes (and the others) do not see that the custom tool worked because the line connecting the base points (IH or HJ in the two uses of the custom tool) is not shown.
-Thus, it is hard to see that the new line that appears looks perpendicular to a base line (HJ in Figure 17).
+Cornflakes succeeds in creating a custom tool, which becomes available to the whole team.
+Cornflakes uses her custom tool to successfully create a line that is perpendicular to a line that would pass through the two points selected with the tool.
+However, she does not believe that her tool is working properly (line 105 in Log 26).
+It may be that Cornflakes and the others do not see that the custom tool worked because the line connecting the base points (IH or HJ in the two uses of the custom tool) is not shown.
+Thus, it is hard to see that the new line that appears looks perpendicular to a base line (HJ in Figure 19).
 No one else in the team tries to use the tool.
 There is no discussion.
-The team runs out of time before getting to the Parallel tab.
+The team runs out of time before getting to the Parallel Tab.